The mausoleum of the founder of the Islamic Republic Ayatollah Ruhollah Khomeini in Tehran, Iran.

 (photo credit: REUTERS)

-Qasem Soleimani, commander of the Quds Force of the Revolutionary Guards.
-In this context, President Donald Trump’s public denunciation of Hamas as a terrorist organization at the Riyadh Summit polished the path to rapprochement, potentially transforming the organization once again into an Iranian proxy.
+In this context of improving Hamas-Iran relations and the Palestinian Authority's sanctions against Gaza, President Donald Trump’s public denunciation of Hamas as a terrorist organisation at the Riyadh Summit further incentivises rapprochement with Tehran, potentially transforming the organisation once again into an Iranian proxy.

 Iran’s likely re-entry into the Palestinian arena should be considered alongside its interventions across the Levant.
 The contiguous territorial corridor Iran is developing from Tehran to Beirut features a concentration of IRGC-backed militias on Israel’s northern border in the Syrian Golan.
 As Seth Frantzman has reported, the recent advances of Iran-backed Shia militias known as the Hashd al-Shaabi, or Popular Mobilisation Units, on the Syria-Iraq border solidify this military reality and enhance Iran’s strategic manoeuvrability.
 Hamas could emerge as a potent unit in Iran’s efforts to encircle the Jewish state and upset American and Gulf efforts to broker a peace deal between Israel and the Palestinian Authority.
 Indeed, Soleimani’s message to Haniyeh welcomed Hamas’ partnership in the ‘resistance axis’.